mahaamesha/matkul-pengukuran-berbasis-citra/task/task02/README.md

 There are two task on this assignment.
 I solve them with two different program:
 - [`10219084_no01.py`](./10219084_no01.py)
 - [`10219084_no02.py`](./10219084_no02.py)
+> I kept these confidential, but accesible with permision.

 The result overview can be seen here: [`10219084_Tugas02.ipynb`](./10219084_Tugas02.ipynb)